jorisvddonk/questmark/readme.md

       }
     }

+# Huh?
+What's that JSON?

+..you can safely ignore that JSON blob, for now.. :) Read on please!

 # The problem...

 Many modern games feature dialog trees or dialog graphs.
 Often, if a player chooses a certain option within such a dialog system, this has some kind of side-effect in the game world.
 Dialogue systems therefore need to be able to model conversation graphs as well as be able to trigger side-effects when necessary.